The Surabaya Integrated Transport Network Planning Project has produced

 centre of the city,

-- A Segregated 9.2 km Busway on an east-west alignment to the north
+- A Segregated 9.2 km Busway on an east-west alignment to the

-suburban commuter rail services over a 26 km, route.
+new suburban commuter rail services over a 26 km, route.

 While restraint in the use of private cars will significantly reduce the need for

-additional roadspace, the achievement of balanced public and private transport
+additional roadspace, the achievement of balanced public and private

-network proposals.
-It should however be noted that the effective use of these
+SITNP integrated transport network proposals.
+It should however be noted

-facilities will be heavily dependent on the availability of good quality feeder
+that the effective use of these facilities will be heavily dependent on the

-services, since the mass transit services are only to be provided on a relatively
+are only to be provided on a relatively limited network comprising some 40

 Conclusions